Community Healthcare Worker Program Begins Fall 2019 at Lake Area Technical College

 May 1, 2019

-WATERTOWN, SD – Students are now being accepted for the new Community Healthcare Worker program at Lake Area Technical Institute.
+WATERTOWN, SD – Students are now being accepted for the new Community Healthcare Worker program at Lake Area Technical College.
 The program, slated to begin Fall 2019, will offer three options for students: an Associate of Applied Science degree after 18 months with an option to earn a basic diploma after nine months; a certificate after five months for individuals with at least one year of medical experience; and a third year, nine-month option for LATI Medical Assisting and Human Services Technician graduates.

 The program offers a unique healthcare degree option for individuals who are interested in seeking a non-traditional medical path.
 Graduates will be equipped with the necessary skills to be employed in medical positions such as a community health adviser, social and human services assistant/specialist, community health advocate, eldercare advocate, addictions counselor assistant, and casework specialist.